 Winner: Dr Earth Fruit Tree Fertilizer

-For fruit trees, you can either use one of these fertilizers or combine the chemical and organic fertilizer (using them at different stages) for long-lasting results.
+For fruit trees, you can use one of these fertilizers or combine the chemical and organic fertilizer (using them at different stages) for long-lasting results.

-Other Consideration for Fruit Tree Fertilizers
+Other Considerations for Fruit Tree Fertilizers

 There are two ways of applying fertilizer to plants.
 The most common one is soil application.
 You apply the fertilizer directly to the soil in liquid or dry form.
 Since the fertilizer is applied in the root zone, it is absorbed faster by the trees.

 The other method is foliar feeding which involves spraying foliage with liquid fertilizer.
 For fruit trees, soil application is more effective since you cannot cover the whole tree with foliar application.
 Your fruit tree might suffer from a nutrient deficiency or overfertilization.

 All fruit trees are not the same; therefore, their fertilizer needs also vary.
 The method and rate of fertilization for young and established fruit trees also vary.
 The fertilizer can be spread on the soil by raking or digging holes near the root zone.

 Young Fruit Trees – once your fruit tree is 1 or 2 years old, it falls into the young tree category.
 Start by mulching the soil under your fruit tree to avoid weed growth and enhance the soil.
 I prefer feeding my young fruit trees with an organic fertilizer with mulch or compost.

 This will improve biological activity, which in return increases nutrient absorption.

 You can use fertilizer at half strength for young trees that have not started bearing fruit to prevent overfeeding.
 But make sure you feed your young fruit tree enough to withstand the root expansion, disease or insects, and new growth.